2nd World Dysphagia Summit

 President, Kawasaki University of Medical Welfare

+Although we have decided to postpone the 2nd World Dysphagia Summit scheduled for this September, we strongly hope to hold it next August.
 The need for international conferences on the treatment of patients with dysphagia has been sought for these several years.
 A lot of scientists, especially Professor Eiichi Saitoh from Japan, Professor Pere Clave from Europe, Professor Reza Shaker from the United States, and Professor Tai Ryoon Han from Korea have discussed international cooperation.
-As a result, it was decided two years ago that the conference would be held in the form of the World Dysphagia Summit (WDS).
+As a result, it was decided three years ago that the conference would be held in the form of the World Dysphagia Summit (WDS).
 The first meeting was held in Barcelona in 2018, chaired by Professor Clave, and many symposiums were held on the theme of “Therapist education”.

-The second meeting of WDS will be held in Nagoya next September.
-The 26th Annual meeting of the Japanese Society of Dysphagia Rehabilitation (JSDR) will be held by Professor Koichiro Matsuo at the same time, and many academic presentations will be prepared in addition to symposiums.
+The Second Meeting of WDS will be held in Nagoya at the same time as the 26th and 27th Joint Meeting of the Japanese Society of Dysphagia Rehabilitation (JSDR) co-chaired by Professors Koichiro Matsuo and Jun Kayashita.
+Many academic presentations will be prepared in addition to symposiums.
 The theme of the meeting was decided to be “Connect Eat”.
-A variety of programs will be planned under the guidance of Professor Saitoh, the representative of the organizing committee.
+A variety of programs will be planned under the guidance of Professor Saitoh, the Representative of the Summit.
 I believe that the mission of international societies is to spread more effective diagnosis and treatment techniques to all therapists around the world.
 I expect accurate information to reach every corner of the world.
 Moreover, I sincerely hope that international exchange and multi-professional collaboration will be promoted during this academic convention.
 We look forward to participation of many scientists and therapists from all over Japan and abroad.